tornqvist/fun-component/restate/README.md

   `
 })

-// Set all exandables to initially be collapsed render.use(restate({ expanded: false }))
+// Set initial state of exandables to be collapsed render.use(restate({ expanded: false }))

 document.body.appendChild(render('Hi there!'))